pwilmart/pwilmart.github.io/_posts/2020-07-24-Houston-we-have-a-discrepancy.md

 ### A little back story:

-Recently, a [new paper](https://www.mcponline.org/content/early/2020/07/17/mcp.RA120.002105) from Olga Vitek's group has been accepted at Molecular and Cellular Proteomics.
-It describes a new Bioconductor package called [MSstatsTMT](https://www.bioconductor.org/packages/release/bioc/html/MSstatsTMT.html) for analysis of TMT experiments.
+Recently, a [new paper](https://www.mcponline.org/content/early/2020/07/17/mcp.RA120.002105) from Olga Vitek's group describes a new Bioconductor package called [MSstatsTMT](https://www.bioconductor.org/packages/release/bioc/html/MSstatsTMT.html) for analysis of TMT experiments.
 Among its features is support for multiple-plex TMT experiments.
-The package starts with low level TMT data, such as the PSM export file from Proteome Discoverer or the `evidence.txt` file from MaxQuant.
+The package starts with low level TMT data, such as the PSM export file from Proteome Discoverer or the evidence.txt file from MaxQuant.
 A complicated linear modeling approach is used for the statistical testing.

 TMT reagents have increased in multiplexing capacity steadily over the years from 6 to 16.
 Despite increased numbers of channels, many experiments can require more than one plex (plex: a single TMT labeling kit) to handle all of the samples.
 A simple experimental design and methodology for normalizing (sometimes called bridging) between plexes was described by Plubell, et al. in this [2017 paper](https://www.mcponline.org/content/16/5/873).